Trangeld/uuDomaciUkol/README.md

 # uuDomaciUkol

-Domácí úkol do BE a FE
+Domácí úkol do BE a FE a další experimenty